 - Commercial Arbitration Act 2013 (QLD).

 Navigating the complexities of international commercial arbitration is not only risky, but costly, without the appropriate legal advice.
-At Burke & Associates Lawyers, we, together with our partners, are qualified to assist in Australian, US and international commercial dispute resolution.
-For more information, please contact Meghan Warren, Principal, Rosy Roberts or Amelia Nagel, Associates, at Burke & Associates Lawyers on email@example.com, firstname.lastname@example.org and email@example.com respectively, or by calling +61 3 9822 8588.
+At Burke Lawyers, we, together with our partners, are qualified to assist in Australian, US and international commercial dispute resolution.
+For more information, please contact Meghan Warren, Principal, Rosy Roberts or Amelia Nagel, Associates, at Burke Lawyers on firstname.lastname@example.org, email@example.com and firstname.lastname@example.org respectively, or by calling +61 3 9822 8588.